Looking to enjoy a weekend in the wild? Here’s our pick of the best camping sites in Hong Kong.

 Facilities: Pavilions, barbecue pits, benches and tables, playground and toilets.
 Head here for further information.

-Getting there: Take the MTR to Tung Chung and then take bus 3M to Nam Shan.
-Alternatively, catch the ferry from Central Pier to Mui Wo (takes about 40 minutes) and then take any bus (they all pass through Nam Shan).
-The campsite is right next to the bus stop!
+How to get there: Take the MTR to Tung Chung and then take bus 3M to Nam Shan.
+Alternatively, catch the ferry from Central Pier to Mui Wo (about 40 minutes) and then take any bus (they all pass through Nam Shan).
+The camping site is right next to the bus stop!

 Long Ke Wan

-This campsite is situated beyond the secluded Long Ke Wan beach.
+This camping site is situated beyond the secluded Long Ke Wan beach.
 Like Ham Tin, it’s a bit of a trek to get to, but it’s well worth the panoramic view of the white sandy beach below – the hustle and bustle of the city will feel worlds away.
-Though the official government campsite has barbecue pits and tables, you will need to bring everything else for your stay, including water.
+Though the official government camping site has barbecue pits and tables, you will need to bring everything else for your stay, including water.
 Before you leave, make sure you check out the nearby High Island Reservoir which features some awesome ancient rock formations.

 Location: Long Ke Wan, Sai Kung East Country Park, Hong Kong

 Facilities: Barbecue pits, benches, tables, dry toilet pits.
-For further information, head here.
+For more information, head here.

-Editor’s Note: This article was originally published on 5 April, 2017 and was most recently updated in October, 2020.
+Editor’s Note: “The Best Camping Sites In Hong Kong” was originally published on 5 April, 2017 and was most recently updated in September, 2021.